idia640/presentations/week02/PITCHME.md

 The tool science uses to do this is inferential statistics.
 By studying a sample population, which is an analog of THE population, evidence inferred from the sample gives you confidence that the same experiment performed over the total population would derive the same results.

-The way null hypothesis testing works is that you look for whether there is a difference between two groups; is there a relationship between independent variable(s) and a dependent variable.
+The way null hypothesis testing works is that you look for whether there is a difference between two groups; is there a relationship between independent variable(s) and a dependent variable -- given all else is the same.
 If you find a statistical difference -- the behavior of the treatment group is sufficiently different from the control group -- then you have evidence to support an alternative hypothesis to the null hypothesis.

 Ideally, the alternative hypothesis has either explanatory or predictive power.
+We use randomized controlled experiments for the purpose of giving evidence for a causal relation between variables.

 ---
-## Research Approach / Design

-- What design does the article describe?
-  - Experimental vs. Non-Experimental
-  - Can you assess further?
-    - Randomized experimental
-    - Quasi experimental
-    - Comparative
-    - Associational
-    - Descriptive

-Note:

-The Sauro article describe a randomized experimental approach.

----
 ## Conditions & variables

 - Conditions - What are the groups?

-- Variables
+In the previous example, treatment versus control.

+- Variables.
+What kind of variables are there?
-  - **Independent variable (IV)** - Presumed cause
+  - **Independent variable (IV)** - Presumed cause.
+The variable you are studying.
-    - Active - e.g., positive/normal SUS
+    - Active - e.g., positive/normal SUS.
+The variable is manipulated.
-    - Attribute - Property of a person such as age
+    - Attribute - Property of a person such as age.
-  - **Dependent variable (DV)** - outcome
+  - **Dependent variable (DV)** - the outcome variable that depends on the IV.
   - **Extraneous** - Variables that need to be ruled out.
   - **Confounding** - interacts with both the IV and DV.